Finding Your Forever Home for Your Post-Employment Years

 10. Take Your Time When Planning Your Post-Retirement Move

 Most of all, don’t be in a rush to make this move.
-You are retired and have all the time that you need to plan, research, and visit locations that you think you might want to live.
+You are retired and have the time that you need to plan, research, and visit locations that you might want to live.
 Think through all of the considerations of each possible move carefully before committing to one.
 You should not feel pressured to make a big change without doing some research first.

 If you don’t want to be away from your family and friends, don’t feel pressured to move to someplace far away.
 There is no shame in staying in the home that you lived in when you were working if that is the best fit for your needs.
 If you want to go on an adventure and move to a new place, you should feel comfortable with this decision before you set out.